Refusal Infrastructure for Legal AI

 You don’t need another model.
 You need refusal infrastructure.

+Thinking OS™ is engineered so that actions which should never run are refused under the seal.
 No ungoverned drift.
 No silent contradictions.
-No tampering with the record.
+No quiet tampering with the record.

 The Judgment Layer™ (Insights)